izuua/Event-Hunter/README.md

 # Event Hunter

-A userfriendly app designed to search for events using Ticketmaster API.
+A user friendly app designed to search for events using Ticketmaster API.
 After finding an event, you can purchase tickets

 # Instructions